 Shaunak_Godkhindi_b&w

-Shaunak Godkhindi is a fifth year undergraduate student studying Communications and New Media from Alpharetta, Georgia.
-Godkhindi has been involved with comedy since coming to UGA, and he plans to continue his comedic endeavors after graduation.
-He is a member of both Improv Athens and Sharkwing, a sketch comedy group, and he runs and performs in two stand up comedy shows around Athens.
-He also performs in Atlanta regularly.
-Godkhindi is the first comedian to perform on the TEDxUGA stage.
+Shaunak Godkhindi is an undergraduate student from Alpharetta studying Communications and New Media.
+He has been involved with comedy since coming to college, and he plans to continue his comedic endeavors after graduation.
+He is a member of both Improv Athens and Sharkwing, a sketch comedy group, and he runs and performs in two stand-up comedy shows around Athens.
+Although he regularly performs stand-up five nights a week in Athens and Atlanta, he is making history as the first comedian to take the TEDxUGA stage.
+In his performance, Shaunak uses his comedic stylings to tell stories of his life while being an Indian-American man and fosters many laughs as he recounts some of the more humorous occurrences he has encountered in his life.

 Cameron Harris